FireGrey/voice-links/README.md

 	`screen -R easyrtc`
 7. Run `nodejs server.js` from inside the server_example directory

-Note: You can exit the screen session using `ctrl-a + C`
+Note: You can exit the screen session using `ctrl-a + c`

-You will now have a working installation of EasyRTC running on Port 8080
+You will now have a working installation of EasyRTC running on port 8080.
+Test this by browsing to it in a supported web browser.

-You can test this on http://example.com:8080

-HTTPS will not be working, so we will need to configure this

 ## Configuring HTTPS on EasyRTC

-Google Chrome requires HTTPS when using WebRTC
+Supported browsers require HTTPS when using WebRTC.

-1. Create an SSL key and cert
+1. Create an SSL key and cert, replacing example.com with your domain
 ```
 sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt
 cd /opt/letsencrypt